 A well-performed top surgery procedure leaves scars on each side of the chest, and skillful incision placement (avoiding female breast reduction scar patterns) can help the final faded scar to be positioned along the lower edge of the pectoralis major folds, simulating normal male anatomic features while making the scars less apparent.
 Careful measurement and precise skin closure in layers avoids the vertical scars of female breast reduction operations.
 Plastic surgeons who use “standard” female mastectomy or breast reduction techniques will leave scars that are both unnecessary and unsatisfactory–ask to see photographs of actual patients like we have in our photo gallery.

 Hair growth in patients on testosterone therapy can further conceal scars.
 The nipples and areolas are reduced in size and placed as free grafts in the appropriate male position on the chest.
 Comparing female anatomy to male anatomy will show that male nipple placement is lower and lateral, near the edge of the pectoralis muscles, not more central and medial as in women.
 Proper positioning is critical to obtaining a masculine result.
 Specialized dressings are used on each nipple/areola graft until the first bandage change; a drain is placed in each mastectomy space beneath the skin flaps to facilitate healing.
 Both graft dressings and drains are usually removed at 7-10 days post-op, depending on the amount of drainage.
-Both the mastectomy scars and nipple/areola grafts must be kept dry and protected from excessive activity or shear forces for a total of three-four weeks in order to reduce bleeding, bruising, seroma formation, and failure of part or all of the nipple grafts to heal properly to their recipient areas.
+Both the mastectomy scars and nipple/areola grafts must be kept dry and protected from excessive activity or shear forces for a total of three-four weeks in order to reduce bleeding, bruising, seroma formation, and failure of part or all of the nipple grafts to “take” and heal properly to their recipient areas.
 Absolute avoidance of tobacco (nicotine) products including vaping, nicotine gum, patch, spray, etc., and even exposure to second-hand smoke is critical to skin graft healing.
 Scars are permanent, but will fade over 6-12 months; ultraviolet exposure must also be avoided during this period when scars are still pink and susceptible to hyperpigmentation.

-Patients who are obese or have large, pendulous breasts may also require chest liposuction or additional skin tailoring (“dog-ear” excision) for optimal results; every effort is made to reduce the need for secondary surgery for any reason, though optimal results may require lateral chest or other revisions, usually possible via local anesthesia.
+Patients who are obese or have large, pendulous breasts may also require chest liposuction or additional skin tailoring (“dog-ear” excision) for optimal results; every effort is made to reduce the need for secondary surgery for any reason, though optimal results may require lateral chest or other revisions, often possible via local anesthesia.

 Discomfort after transgender mastectomies is mild to moderate and will be decreased by use of anti-inflammatory medications, muscle relaxants, and prescription pain medications.
-Most patients carry out normal everyday activities (non-strenuous) in a day or two after this outpatient operation; exercise or vigorous activity is absolutely prohibited for 3-6 weeks in order for the mastectomy flaps to heal, the nipple/areola grafts (if needed) to “take,” and to avoid bleeding or seroma formation requiring re-operation.
-As noted earlier, absolute avoidance of smoking, tobacco use of any kind, or nicotine (gum, patches, e-cigarettes, or spray) is critical to allow the nipple grafts to survive; this requirement includes even one cigarette or exposure to second-hand smoke.
+Most patients carry out normal everyday activities (non-strenuous) in a day or two after this outpatient operation; exercise or vigorous activity is absolutely prohibited for 4-6 weeks in order for the mastectomy flaps to heal, the nipple/areola grafts (if needed) to “take,” and to avoid bleeding or seroma formation requiring re-operation.
+As noted earlier, absolute avoidance of smoking, vaping (with nicotine), tobacco use of any kind, or nicotine (gum, patches, e-cigarettes, or spray) is critical to allow the nipple grafts to survive; this requirement includes even one cigarette or exposure to second-hand smoke.
 Weightlifting can be resumed in 4-6 weeks depending on healing.

 It is important to understand that creation of a proper masculine appearance for transmen involves much more than “standard” mastectomies (as for cancer patients), breast reduction incision patterns (anchor), or even some gynecomastia operations.
-Typically the higher, more centrally-placed female nipple areola position is absolutely wrong for a typical male appearance.
+Typically the higher, more centrally-placed female nipple areola position is absolutely wrong for a true masculine appearance.
 Lower, more lateral placement is required, and the American Board of Plastic Surgery-certified plastic surgeons at Minneapolis Plastic Surgery continue to perfect transgender mastectomy techniques to create masculine chests for transmen requesting mastectomies.